opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

 - [ ] I understand that by submitting my case study to _OpenCaseStudies_,
 ownership of the case study repo will eventually need to be transferred to the _OpenCaseStudies_ organization.
 All source and all review commentary will be made visible to the general public.

-- [ ] I understand that I am free to make use of any material that I create for _OpenCaseStudies_, so long as I abide by the Creative Commons Attribution-NonCommercial 3.0 (CC BY-NC 3.0) United States License.
+- [ ] I understand that I am free to make use of any material that I create for _OpenCaseStudies_, so long as I abide by any license that I choose to use.

 - [ ] I understand that a minimum requirement for case study acceptance is to successfully knit with no ERRORS or WARNINGS.